saambarati/profiles/readme.md

 ### Events
-Profiles is also an instance of EventEmitter so you can listen to the `profile` event which takes a listener function like:
+Profiles is also an instance of EventEmitter so you can listen to the `profile` event which takes a listener function:

      function(profileName, time) {}

 ##### MIT License